 What’s the best time to visit New Orleans?

-Spring is the favorite season to visit because of Mardi Gras and other festivals.
+– Spring is the best time to visit New Orleans because of Mardi Gras and other festivals.
 Fall and early winter are ideal if you want to avoid Southern humidity and the large festival crowds while still experiencing the best of The Big Easy.

 The warm season lasts from the end of May to late September with an average daily high temperature around 85°F. The cold season lasts from late November to late February, with an average daily high temperature below 66°F.

 The busiest tourist season is spring, February to May.
-The weather is milder than the summer months and there are many festivals during this season making it very popular for visitors.
+The weather is milder than in the summer months, and there are many festivals during this season making it very popular for visitors.

 Mardi Gras is from January through March.
 St Patrick’s Day is typically celebrated over two weekends in March with four parades around the city.
 The New Orleans Jazz & Heritage Festival is another popular spring festival at the end of April featuring live music, Cajun and creole food, crafts and more.

 Much of the tourism in New Orleans revolves around the food and booze scene, and for good reason.
 A number of famous chefs got their start in New Orleans, including the Food Network’s Emeril Lagasse, Susan Spicer of Bayona, Donald Link of Herbsainte, and John Besh of Domenica.
 There are no strict open container laws in the city, so if you don’t finish your drink somewhere, just ask for a to-go cup.

 New Orleans is also known to be the place where voodoo was introduced into the US.
 One of the most prominent figures of New Orleans was Marie Laveau, an oracle who performed numerous exorcisms and voodoo rituals and who became widely known as the Voodoo Queen back in the 1800s.